Do I have dyslexia?

 — a little backwards

 Dear a little backwards,

 Hats off to you for exploring your concerns.
 As a language-based disorder, dyslexia affects areas of the brain that process language, which makes tasks such as reading, writing, and spelling difficult.
-Dyslexia and other language–based disabilities are more common than you might think, affecting around 15 to 20 percent of the population.
-Additionally, the disorder is not related to a person's intelligence; in fact, people with dyslexia are for the most part of average or above–average intelligence.
-It's great that you are seeking more information about dyslexia, but keep in mind that the only way to determine for sure if you have a form of dyslexia is to be tested by a qualified professional, such as a speech pathologist or mental health professional.
+However, dyslexia may go undiagnosed until adulthood and is only recognized retrospectively.
+This is partly because there is little evidence that dyslexia is related to intelligence.
+It's great that you're seeking more information, but keep in mind that the only way to determine for sure if you have a form of dyslexia is to be tested by a qualified professional, such as a speech pathologist or mental health professional.

-The International Dyslexia Association has compiled an age-specific list of indicators that a person may have a form of dyslexia.
-Some of the most common signs include:
+For quick reference, Mayo Clinic, has provided age-specific lists of indicators that a person may have some form of dyslexia.
+A few of the signs include:

 - Difficulty spelling, especially with the sequence of letters in a word

 - Difficult with memorization

 - Spending a lot of time with tasks related to reading or writing

 It's possible that some of the symptoms you mentioned could have other causes besides a language-based disorder.
 For example, you may be experiencing eye strain from reading small print.
 Are you reading in a well-lit environment?
 Vision changes and difficulties aren't usually associated with dyslexia.
 You also mentioned bumping into people when walking; there is some evidence people with dyslexia seem slightly clumsier than others, but clumsiness isn't considered to be a symptom.
 Clumsiness is, however, a key characteristic of dyspraxia (also called developmental coordination disorder), which is often conflated with dyslexia, even in the literature!
 Additionally, your handwriting in preschool can be pretty common among kids in that age group; many children write letters incorrectly when first learning the alphabet so your handwriting in preschool may not be a reliable indicator of a language-based disorder.